 How do you relieve tired eyes?
-Working from home or in an office by staring at the computer for long period of time can causes eye fatigue.
+Working from home or in an office by staring at the computer for a long period of time can cause eye fatigue.
 Over a period of time, this will cause unforeseen health issues, such as vision problems or dizziness.
 People who experience such long bouts of uninterrupted sitting and who stay sedentary for much of their waking time — 12.5 hours or more a day — have the highest risk of death from any cause, a new study finds.

 - You can set duration and interval of break

 - You can enable/disable strict mode (breaks can’t be finished early)

 - You can choose from different color schemes

 - You can pick a sound to be played at the end of the break

 Workrave is a free program that assists in the recovery and prevention of Repetitive Strain Injury (RSI).
 It monitors your keyboard and mouse usage and using this information, it frequently alerts you to take microbreaks, rest breaks and restricts you to your daily computer usage.

 - Microbreaks – Workrave frequently reminds you to take a short microbreak.
 Typically, every 3 minutes you get a microbreak that lasts about 30 seconds.
 The exact duration and frequency of a microbreak is fully configurable.
 During a microbreak you can let go of keyboard and mouse, look away from the screen, and relax a bit.

 - Rest breaks – Several times a day, Workrave reminds you to take a break away from your computer.
 A rest break typically lasts about 10 minutes every 45 minutes, but the duration and frequency is configurable.
 During a rest break you can walk around, stretch, and relax.